bloxstreet/support/docs/frequently-asked-questions.md

 To create a ticket, visit [#support](https://discord.com/channels/323081832071561216/1111320732903952478).

 ### <font color="#C21807">What are some reasons to not use the ticket system?</font>
 The ticket system should not be used for many reasons, including bugs and suggestions, minor LR reports, trollers, simple questions, and more.
-Please keep in mind that these are only some of the reasons.
+Keep in mind that these are only some of the reasons.

 ### <font color="#C21807">How can I update my roles in the Discord server?</font>
 To update your roles in the Discord server, run the command **/getrole** in [#bot-commands](https://discord.com/channels/323081832071561216/600727310890565644).